Family Nurse Practitioner (M.S.N.) (Accelerated Online)

-Students learn to provide primary care for all ages with emphasis in health promotion, disease management, and integrative therapies.
+Students learn to provide primary care for all ages with an emphasis on health promotion, disease management, and integrative therapies.

 family